 WIT PGH started as a humble platform to highlight the amazing women in Pittsburgh’s tech scene and their accomplishments.
 This was based on research showing that women tend to shy away from speaking up about the great stuff they’ve achieved.
 They also attempt to give away credit for the things they’ve done by using the word “we” instead of “I”, or by initially criticizing their skills before stating what they do well.
-Today it has grown to host a job board, with unique events and a podcast currently in the works! 🙂
+Today it has grown to host a job board, with unique events and resources to propel our community forward

-*This platform is for anyone who identifies as she/they.
-Please remember to respect the pronouns of others and to not judge based off of appearance or names used 🙂 Thanks!
+*This platform is for anyone who identifies as she/her, she/they, and they/them.
+Please remember to respect the pronouns of others and to not judge based off of appearance or names used Thanks!

-Alison is the founder of Women In Technology Pittsburgh (WIT PGH) as well as the founder of the first digital magazine on the intersection and disruption of tech and human sexuality in order to help create new solutions and innovative approaches to real world problems such as human trafficking, women’s sexual health, sexual violence, etc.
+Alison is the founder of Women In Technology Pittsburgh (WIT PGH) as well as the founder of a digital platform + publication on the intersection and disruption of tech and human sexuality in order to help create new solutions and innovative approaches to real world problems such as comprehensive sex education, inclusive sexual health and wellness access, sexual violence, etc.

 She is a front-end software engineer with experience in startup and corporate environments and holds a master’s degree in brand management.
 She is also a cybersecurity master’s candidate at the George Washington University and a recipient of the the (ISC)2 Center for Cyber Safety Education award.
-Alison has been awarded the RedChairPgh scholarship for leadership as a mid-career woman in IT and has been featured in WIRED, Women of Silicon Valley, WomenInTech, Female Tech Leaders, 96Boards, the University of Pittsburgh’s Women In Tech panel, a speaker at Girls in STEM at CISCO, and more.
+Alison has been awarded the RedChairPgh scholarship for leadership as a mid-career woman in IT and has been featured in WIRED, WIRED.jp, Women of Silicon Valley, WomenInTech, Female Tech Leaders, PGH City Paper, NEXTpittsburgh, 96Boards, EAN, the Digital Archiving Conference, a speaker at Girls in STEM at CISCO, and more.

 Her goal with the WIT PGH platform is to showcase the large spectrum of technology and all the different segments in which individuals can contribute while creating a dynamic pipeline of talent for the Pittsburgh community.
-She is passionate about giving those who identify as women a platform to openly celebrate their contributions to STEM and inspire those who have a desire to enter the field.
-She aims to break stereotypes about what someone in tech “looks like” while helping women and non-binary individuals advance their careers through creative strategies.
+She is passionate about giving women and femmes a platform to openly celebrate their contributions to STEM and inspire those who have a desire to enter the field.
+She aims to break stereotypes about what someone in tech “looks like” while helping women and non-binary folx advance their careers through creative strategies.